Owen the Wonderer

 Invest in an Owen the Wonderer lesson plan packet — perfect for elementary aged children.
 Lessons include academic areas like the writing process and comparing and contrasting characters as well as lessons on inclusion, investigating your own school’s accessibility and celebrating World Down Syndrome Day (on March 21).

-Upon purchase, this lesson plan packet will be emailed to you by the authors.
-Amanda and Ashley welcome conversation about how to best incorporate their book and the lesson plans into your classroom or home.
+Amanda and Ashley welcome conversation about how to best incorporate their books and the lesson plans into your classroom or home.
 They are open to books readings, meet the author events and more.
 Just email owenthewonderer@gmail.com for more information!